-Dorchester Minerals, L.P. is a publicly traded Delaware limited partnership that was formed in December 2001 in connection with the combination, which was completed on January 31, 2003, of Dorchester Hugoton, Ltd., which was a publicly traded Texas limited partnership, and Republic Royalty Company and Spinnaker Royalty Company, L.P., both of which were privately held Texas partnerships.
+partnership that commenced operations on January 31, 2003, upon the combination of Dorchester Hugoton, Ltd., which was a publicly traded Texas limited partnership, and Republic Royalty Company and Spinnaker Royalty Company, L.P., both of which were privately held Texas partnerships.
 The amounts and results of operations of Dorchester Minerals included in these financial statements as historical amounts prior to February 1, 2003 reflect the results of operations of Dorchester Hugoton.
-The effect of the combination is reflected in the balance sheet at September 30, 2003 and in the results of operations and cash flows since January 31, 2003.
-The combination was accounted for on the purchase method.
-In this report, the term "Partnership", as well as the terms "us", "our", "we", and "its", are sometimes used as abbreviated references to Dorchester Minerals, L.P. itself or Dorchester Minerals, L.P. and its related entities.
+The effect of the combination is reflected in the balance sheet and in the results of operations and cash flows since January 31, 2003.
+The combination was accounted for using the purchase method of accounting.
+In this report, the term "Partnership," as well as the terms "us," "our," "we," and "its," are sometimes used as abbreviated references to Dorchester Minerals, L.P. itself or Dorchester Minerals, L.P. and its related entities.